 Aircraft ground damage prevention is a critical component of your safety strategy.
 The top risk factors for problems, in order of frequency, include towing, ramp movements, ground service equipment, and hangar movements.
 Any accident is a serious risk to human life and can also result in expensive damage to the aircraft.
+That being said, implementing aircraft hangar floor markings into your flooring is crucial for the safety of your personnel.
 Plus, removing a crippled airplane from service, because of an accident, reduces revenue for the aircraft owner and the hangar operator.

 Using Color in Your Hangar Floor Strengthens Your Safety Procedures